Close

 • All eligible Sixth Formers are in receipt of a bursary payment.

-• Continued development of strategies to support EAL students.
+• Effective strategies to support EAL students.

 Highworth Annual Equality Information